 You’ll clamber up cliffs and, from a unique vantage point, take in the most glorious coastal views surrounding the North Devon town.

 From this lookout, you’ll take in the entire town, including the curious landmark theatre and even the statue of Verity.

 Pack a picnic and take in vistas of the ships travelling between the Bristol Channel and the Atlantic Ocean!

 We adored this viewpoint when we were hiking the South West Coast Path (and aiming for Ilfracombe!); not only did it remind us that we were nearly at our destination, but it also showed off our favourite North Devon beach town in its best light!

 Walk to Hele Beach

-If you don’t fancy walking, you can also drive to Hele Beach in just five minutes – there is a car park close by.
+If you don’t fancy walking, you can also drive to Hele Beach in just five minutes – there’s a car park close by.

-Stroll around the Ilfracombe Museum (perfect on a rainy day)
+Stroll around the Ilfracombe town Museum (perfect on a rainy day)